 Should the one-page research statement be a short synopsis of the five-page research statement, or should they contain distinctively different content?

 The one-page research statement and the five-page research statement should not contain different content; one should be a shorter version of the other.
 The purpose of the shorter version is to help us triage where proposals go to get reviewed, and its first paragraph should describe the desired impact your research will make on the field and society.

 Should I be aware of formatting criteria while writing my research statement?

 My undergrad was in a different field so the research was very different from what I am doing now.
-Who should write my reference letters?
+Who should write my letters of recommendation?

 Given you have three letters, it would be good to include a letter from one person who can speak about your current research and one person who has known you longer, even if it may not be in your current research area.
 The longer-term perspective is definitely important and valuable.
 The value of a letter is evaluating how you work, how you collaborate with people, and what your process is as a researcher.
 This transcends what your particular topic is.
 Keep in mind that one letter doesn’t have to address all things; across all three letters, we want to get a full picture of who you are over a longer term, but also insight into your recent work.